Lectures on LHC Physics: LHC phenomenology

 A generic feature or all methods relying on decay kinematics is that it is easier to constrain the differences of squared masses than the absolute mass scale.
 This is also visible in Figure~\ref{fig:sim_sig_gluinochain}.
 It is due to the form of the endpoint formulas which involve the difference of mass squares $m_1^2 - m_2^2 = (m_1+m_2)(m_1-m_2)$.
 This combination is much more sensitive to $(m_1-m_2)$ than it is to $(m_1+m_2)$.
 Experimentally, correlated jet and lepton energy scale uncertainties do not make life easier either.
 Nevertheless, the common lore that kinematics only constrain mass differences is obviously not true for two body decays.

-Alternatively, we can use the same gluino decay to first reconstruct the intermediate neutralino or Kaluza-Klein $Z$ momentum for lepton pairs residing near the $m_{\ell \ell}$ edge.
+Alternatively, we can use the same gluino decay to first reconstruct the intermediate neutralino or Kaluza--Klein $Z$ momentum for lepton pairs residing near the $m_{\ell \ell}$ edge.
 In that case the invisible heavy state is produced approximately at rest, and the momenta are correlated as

-If both neutralino masses (or the Kaluza-Klein photon and $Z$ masses) are known we can extract the sbottom (Kaluza-Klein bottom) and gluino (Kaluza-Klein gluon) masses by adding the measured bottom momenta to this neutralino (Kaluza-Klein photon) momentum.
+If both neutralino masses (or the Kaluza--Klein photon and $Z$ masses) are known, we can extract the sbottom (Kaluza--Klein bottom) and gluino (Kaluza--Klein gluon) masses by adding the measured bottom momenta to this neutralino (Kaluza--Klein photon) momentum.
 Again, for the mass spectrum shown in Figure~\ref{fig:sim_sig_gluinochain} we can measure the gluino mass to few per-cent, depending on the systematic errors.

 For a complete analysis, kinematic endpoints can be supplemented by any other method to measure new physics masses.
 For short decay chains $m_{T2}$ is best suited to measure the masses of particles decaying directly to the dark matter agent.
 In supersymmetry, this happens for right handed sleptons or right handed squarks.
 The issue with short decay chains is that they often require on some kind of jet veto, which following Sections~\ref{sec:qcd_ckkw} and~\ref{sec:higgs_cjv} is problematic for low-$p_T$ jets.